 5. Failure to train new employees sufficiently

-Some don’t train new employees at all and assume that they will learn the ropes on the job, others don’t train them properly.
+However, some don’t even train new employees at all and assume that they will learn the ropes on the job, others don’t train them properly.
 That makes it hard to retain ambitious employees.
 And even if they retain employees, insufficiently trained personnel cannot be as productive as employees who go through development programs throughout employment.

 As a small business owner, HR has to be part of your job description regardless of your specialization.
 In everything you do, you have to set expectations and properly manage your workers.
 You have to create a succinct job description for each employee if you are to create a productive workforce.
 You have to reward performance, which means you have to measure it accurately and without favoritism.